jobelynrosejapos-ai/BI_LW1_Basic_Sales_Data/README.md

 Answer: The Sum aggregation is automatically applied to the Sales column.
 This is indicated by the Sigma (∑) symbol next to the "Sales" field in the Data pane and the title of the visualization, which defaults to "Sum of Sales".

-Part B – Analytical Questions
+Part B – Analytical Questions.